An exchange-traded fund (ETF) is a managed investment fund that contains a basket of assets, which might include shares, bonds, commodities or more.

 Managed funds are actively managed, which means they tend to charge higher fees than ETFs that are passively managed.

 Want to invest in ETFs?
-Superhero offers $0 brokerage to buy Aussie ETFs ($5 to sell) and $0 brokerage on U.S. shares and ETFs.
+Superhero offers $0 brokerage to buy Aussie ETFs ($5 to sell) and $0 brokerage on U.S. shares and ETFs (other fees may apply).
 Join free today and start investing with $100.